googleapis/js-genai/codegen_instructions.md

 -   Minimum thinking budget for `gemini-2.5-pro` is `128` and thinking can not be turned off for that model.
--   No models (apart from Gemini 2.5 series) support thinking or thinking budgets APIs.
-Do not try to adjust thinking budgets other models (such as `gemini-2.0-flash` or `gemini-2.0-pro`) otherwise it will cause syntax errors.
+-   No models (apart from Gemini 2.5/3 series) support thinking or thinking budgets APIs.
+Do not try to adjust thinking budgets for other models.

-### System instructions
+### System Instructions

 Use system instructions to guide the model's behavior.